TechNejad/TEST-mars-expedition-planning_agentic-llm-simulation/README.md

 ## Implementation

 I'm using:
-- The Inspect framework for managing the dialogue
 - Llama 3 8B model from Hugging Face (runs on Google Colab's free tier)
 - Internal reasoning ("scratchpad") for each agent
 - CSV logging to record the conversation